Frequently asked questions - FAQs (click on a question for the answer)

 Who operates the Gig Buddies project?

-The project is affiliated with Assisted Community Living Limited T/A
+The Gig Buddies project is an initiative of Assisted Community Living Limited T/A

-ACL Disability Services & Gig Buddies, an organisation with over 50 years’ experience assisting adults with mild to moderate learning disabilities and autism.
+ACL Disability Services an organisation with over 50 years’ experience assisting adults with mild to moderate learning disabilities and autism.
 ACL Disability Services are based in McMahons Point, Sydney.

 The Gig Buddies initiative started in